 Notes

-- Each air fryer is different.
-I tested this recipe with a 6-Quart Instant Vortex.
-I recommend testing a drumstick to determine the best temperature and cook time.
+- I use the 6-Quart Instant Vortex Air Fryer.
+Each air fryer is different so I recommend testing with a single drumstick first to determine the best temperature and cook time.

 - To bake: preheat oven to 400°F. Line a baking sheet with foil and place seasoned drumsticks on foil about 1" apart.
 Bake for 18-20 minutes or until internal temperature is 160°F, flipping halfway.
 Then brush with BBQ sauce and bake for an additional 5-10 minutes.